PereViader/ManualDi/README.md

 Note: When dealing with cyclic dependencies, the usual method execution order may not hold.
 Normally, Initialize is called on a type’s dependencies before being called on the type itself.
-However, with cyclic dependencies, this order is not guaranteed, and additional synchronization logic may be required to ensure correct behavior.
+However, with cyclic dependencies, this order cannot be guaranteed given the types are already breaking the necessary contract for this to be possible.
+When this happens,additional synchronization logic on those types may be required in order to ensure correct behavior.
 That said, cyclic dependencies are often a sign of flawed design.
 If you encounter them, it’s usually better to refactor the architecture rather than patch around the issue.

+While you should always keep an eye for cyclic dependencies while designing your object graph, you will quickly notice them once you run your application given it won't be able to start and fail during the building process of the container.

 ## Initialize

 The Initialize method allows for post-injection initialization of types.

 Binding initialization is done in reverse dependency order.
-Injected objects will already be injected themselves.
+Initialized objects will already be initialized themselves.

-The injection can be used to hook into the object creation lifecycle and run custom code.
-Each individual binding can any amount of Initialize calls and will run in order added.
+The initialization can be used to hook into the object creation lifecycle and run custom code.
+Each individual binding can have any amount of Initialize calls that will be run in the order added.

 The initialization will not happen more than once for any instance.

-As stated on the `Default` section, calling the source generated method will handle the Initialize method automatically.
+As stated on the `Default` section, calling that source generated method will handle the registration of the `Initialize` method automatically.

 ```csharp